kvasdopil/food/README.md

 ### API Endpoints

 - **`POST /api/recipes`**: Creates or updates a recipe in the database.
 Accepts normalized recipe payloads, upserting by slug.
-Supports `prepTimeMinutes` and `cookTimeMinutes` fields.
+Supports `prepTimeMinutes`, `cookTimeMinutes`, and `variationOf` fields.
+The `variationOf` field stores a normalized base meal name for grouping meal variations (e.g., "Fried Rice", "Tacos").
 For logged-in users (authenticated via Supabase session token), automatically sets `author_name` and `author_email` from the authenticated user.
 For recipes created via `EDIT_TOKEN`, author fields are set to `null`.
 Author fields are immutable - existing recipes preserve their original author even when updated.
 Requires authentication via `Authorization: Bearer <EDIT_TOKEN>` or `Authorization: Bearer <SUPABASE_SESSION_TOKEN>` (for logged-in users).
 The server rejects unauthorized requests with `401`.
 - **`POST /api/recipes/generate`**: Generates recipe content (ingredients, instructions, image prompts) using Gemini API from natural language user input.
 Does not save to database.
 Always returns the first generated variant without refinement.
 Accepts `userInput` parameter for parsing meal descriptions.
 Requires authentication via `Authorization: Bearer <EDIT_TOKEN>` or `Authorization: Bearer <SUPABASE_SESSION_TOKEN>`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server (automatically loaded by `@/lib/gemini.ts`).
 Returns recipe data in the same format as `POST /api/recipes`.
 - **`POST /api/recipes/parse-user-input-stream`**: Streaming endpoint for parsing natural language user input into structured recipe metadata.
 Returns NDJSON stream with progressive field updates for `title`, `description`, `tags`, `userComment`, `servings`, and `cuisine`.
 The UI updates progressively as fields arrive, showing the recipe card immediately when parsing starts.
 Image generation is automatically triggered as soon as the `description` field is received.
 Requires authentication via `Authorization: Bearer <EDIT_TOKEN>` or `Authorization: Bearer <SUPABASE_SESSION_TOKEN>`, and `GEMINI_API_KEY` (or `GOOGLE_API_KEY`) configured on the server.
 Uses `streamGenerateContent` from Gemini API for real-time streaming.